-- 1. All Phase II ESA Reports must fully address all RECs identified in the Phase I ESA Report (including any RECs that AHFA determines should have been identified in the Phase I ESA but were not); must be completed in accordance with the most current versions of ASTM E1903-19, AEIRG, and the ARBCA Guidance Manual; and must demonstrate that all environmental conditions associated with the project are appropriate for unrestricted residential use (as defined by ADEM under Alabama Administrative Code regulation 335-15-1.02(ddd), other than the sole exceptions described on Page B-1 of this Addendum B. - 2.
+- 1. All Phase II ESA Reports must fully address all RECs identified in the Phase I ESA Report (including any RECs that AHFA determines should have been identified in the Phase I ESA but were not); must be completed in accordance with the most current versions of ASTM E1903-11, AEIRG, and the ARBCA Guidance Manual; and must demonstrate that all environmental conditions associated with the project are appropriate for unrestricted residential use (as defined by ADEM under Alabama Administrative Code regulation 335-15-1.02(ddd), with the sole exception that AHFA will permit the use of an institutional control prohibiting the use of groundwater for potable or irrigation purposes in instances where the water is supplied by a utility).
+For clarity, AHFA will not accept any proposed future institutional or engineering controls on the proposed site other than a prohibition on the use of groundwater for potable or irrigation purposes in instances where the water is supplied by a utility. - 2.
 If the EP believes or contends that any Chemicals of Concern ("COC") detected are consistent with or in line with "background conditions," the EP shall provide a basis for such an opinion.
 Methods for doing so include, but are not limited to, the U.S.G.S. studies for COCs in the same geographic region and sufficient background samples to be analyzed and evaluated under the current version of AEIRG.